ElektraInitiative/libelektra/doc/tutorials/cascading.md

 The `spec` namespace is special as it can completely change how the cascading lookup works.

-For example, in the meta data of the respective `spec`-keys, *override links* can be specified to use other keys in favor of the key itself.
+For example, in the metadata of the respective `spec`-keys, *override links* can be specified to use other keys in favor of the key itself.
 This way, even config from current folders (`dir`) can be overwritten.

-In the cascading lookup, meta data of `spec`-keys comes in as follows:
+In the cascading lookup, metadata of `spec`-keys comes in as follows:

  1. `override/#` keys will be considered
  2. namespaces specified in the `namespaces/#` keys are considered